Fahad Al-Ahmed Al-Jaber Al-Sabah: Early life

-Fahad was the son of Ahmad Al-Jaber Al-Sabah and was educated in Kuwait for his primary and secondary schooling.
+Fahad was the son of Ahmad Al-Jaber Al-Sabah and a Baloch woman, Fatima Mohammed Albalooshi, and was educated in Kuwait for his primary and secondary schooling.

 Military career

 Fahad was commissioned in the Kuwait Armed Forces on April 22, 1963 as an Aspirant.
-He pursued further military training in a military institution in the United Kingdom on July 30, 1964.
-Fahad was subsequently promoted to Second lieutenant on July 19, 1965 and First lieutenant on March 1, 1967.
-On June 7, 1970 he was promoted to the rank of Captain.
+He pursued further military training at Sandhurst Military Academy in the United Kingdom on 30 July 30, 1964.
+Fahad was subsequently promoted to Second lieutenant on 19 July 1965 and First lieutenant on 1 March 1967.
+On 7 June 1970 he was promoted to the rank of Captain.